Find out how to alleviate arthritis pain so you can continue to do the things you love.

-Arthritis Foundation, What is Osteoarthritis
+Arthritis Foundation, Osteoarthritis

-Arthritis Foundation, What is Rheumatoid Arthritis
+Arthritis Foundation, Rheumatoid Arthritis

 These articles are not a substitute for medical advice, and are not intended to treat or cure any disease.
 Advances in medicine may cause this information to become outdated, invalid, or subject to debate.
 Professional opinions and interpretations of scientific literature may vary.
 Consult your healthcare professional before making changes to your diet, exercise, or medication regime.